saonbd1/astro-blog-starter-template/src/content/blog/build-bulk-10-url-shortner-next-js.md

 A URL shortener accepts a long URL and returns a shorter URL.
 The short URL must still point to the original destination.

+I just implemented and published a url shortener on (https://eslotmain.xyz).
+Anyone can try this tool now with 2 ways:
+ - A single url submitter for quick generation.
+No login or signup needed to generate .
+ - A bulk url submitter for batch submission.
+Up to 10 urls can be shortened from a single submission.

-The eslotmain.xyz project uses the Next.js App Router for this process.
+This project uses the Next.js App Router for this process.
 The project has an API route, local link storage, a dynamic redirect route, and a client form.
 The production build passed.
 A generated short code also returned an HTTP 307 redirect to its original destination.

-This article explains the project structure and the main design choices.
-It does not claim production deployment, traffic growth, or permanent storage.
+Here I explain the project structure and the main design choices.
+I do not claim production deployment, traffic growth, or permanent storage.
 The project stores links in a local JSON file.
 Replace this file with a durable database before production use.

 ## What the project builds